Getting to This

 Getting to This was the second album by British blues-rock band Blodwyn Pig, released in 1970.
 The album was the band's last until a brief reunion in the 1990s.
-Peter Banks joined from Yes after the recording of Getting to This, but the band split up at the end of 1970.
+Peter Banks joined from Yes after the recording of Getting to This.
+However, the band split up at the end of 1970.
 The album reached number 8 on the UK Albums Chart and No. 96 on the US Billboard Top LPs.